Skip to content

 Apply is destructive.
 The current configuration is fully replaced by the snapshot's contents.
 If you may want to return to the current state, take a snapshot before applying.

 Click Delete on the snapshot's row and confirm.
 The snapshot is removed from the list and cannot be recovered.
-Deleting a snapshot has no effect on the live application configuration — it only removes the saved point-in-time copy.
+Deleting a snapshot has no effect on the live configuration, it only removes that saved copy.
+If you may want it back later, export it to a file first.

 Exporting writes a snapshot to a .json file you can store, send, or import into another environment.